CSTARS/es6-to-plv8/README.md

 namespace Test will be called in PLV8 via Test.foo() and Test.bar()
 - A [namespace]\_init() sql function will be created, wrapping the browserify code.
 This function has to be called first before used any other function.
-- An files passed in the wrapper list will be have their namespace templates replaced.
+- Any files passed in the wrapper list will be have their namespace templates replaced.
 See more info about the namespace templates below.

 ### -f | --file